Tourism: Security in Tourism

-Trends since 2000

-As a result of the late-2000s recession, international arrivals experienced a strong slowdown beginning in June 2008.
-Growth from 2007 to 2008 was only 3.7% during the first eight months of 2008.
-This slowdown on international tourism demand was also reflected in the air transport industry, with negative growth in September 2008 and a 3.3% growth in passenger traffic through September.
-The hotel industry also reported a slowdown, with room occupancy declining.
-In 2009 worldwide tourism arrivals decreased by 3.8%.
-By the first quarter of 2009, real travel demand in the United States had fallen 6% over six quarters.
-While this is considerably milder than what occurred after the 9/11 attacks, the decline was at twice the rate, as real GDP has fallen.

-However, evidence suggests that tourism as a global phenomenon shows no signs of substantially abating in the long term.
-Many people increasingly view vacations and travel as a necessity rather than a luxury, and this is reflected in tourist numbers recovering some 6.6% globally over 2009, with growth up to 8% in emerging economies.

 Impacts of the COVID-19 pandemic

-In 2020 the COVID-19 pandemic lock-downs, travel bans and a substantial reduction in passenger travel by air and sea contributed to a sharp decline in tourism activity.
+In 2020 the COVID-19 pandemic travel bans and a substantial reduction in passenger travel by air and sea contributed to a sharp decline in tourism activity.
 The World Tourism Organization (WTO) reported a 70% decrease in international travel in 2020, where 165 of 217 worldwide destinations completely stopped international tourism by April 2020.
 Since every country imposes different travel restrictions, it makes traveling plans complicated and often too difficult to figure out, thus the willingness to travel for the general population decreases.
 It is estimated that the United States lost 147 billion U.S. dollars in revenue from tourism between January and October 2020.
 Spain had the next highest loss of revenue at around 46.7 billion U.S dollars, and countries in Africa collectively lost about 55 billion dollars during April and June 2020.

-Negative impacts

-Nearly all sectors within the tourism industry were significantly impacted by the pandemic.
-Airlines had large losses of revenue due to reduced number of passenger with the International Air Transport Association (IATA) estimating airline revenue loss to be around $314 billion in 2020.
-There was a 80% reduction of flights compared to the year 2019.
-In the food industry, many restaurants had to close which caused a ripple-effect to its related industries such as food production, farming, shipping, etc. As for the hotel industry, by June 2020 most of the hotels rooms were empty throughout the United States of America.